lrinkedewit/ecommerce-store/README.md

 # ecommerce-store

 ## Postman
-Make sure to add the Authorization header, together with the Bearer <token>, to simulate an environment where the token would be sent from the client
+Make sure to add the Authorization header, together with the Bearer <token>

+Ideallly, would have added a router